 This website is an interactive online database for gathering information about ancient maize samples that have been discovered in archaeological sites and other contexts throughout the Americas.
-One of the main goals of the site is to allow you, whether you are a casual visitor or an active maize researcher, to create maps showing the chronological distribution of maize data.
-These maps can be generated and viewed online using Google Maps and Google Earth.
+One of the main goals of the site is to allow you, whether you are a casual visitor or an active maize researcher, to view an online map showing the geographical and chronological distribution of maize data.
 Another of our aims is to allow you to download data from our database and/or to contribute your own data by contacting us to let us know about new samples or about samples we may have missed.
 We are seeking feedback and encourage contributions.

 Viewers who are familiar with the exact locations of particular and/or well-known sites may be surprised to see a site's location at some distance from where it ought to be.
 At the suggestion of archaeologists in several countries, we have "generalized" all site locations to within approximately 2.5 km of their actual coordinates.
 This has been done for the public view of the database in order to protect sites that may be vulnerable to looting and other unauthorized access, whether on public or private land.
 Please feel free to contact us if you spot a discrepancy or problem with any of the site locations in the database.